jsa4000/homelab-ops/docs/layers/networking/cilium.md

 ## Installation

 These are the generic instructions on how to install Cilium into any Kubernetes cluster.
 The installer will attempt to automatically pick the best configuration options for you.
-Please see the other tabs for distribution/platform specific instructions which also list the ideal default configuration for particular platforms.
+Please see the other installation options for distribution/platform specific instructions which also list the ideal default configuration for particular platforms.

 ### CLI